 During March we had a great time in all three classrooms incorporating so many learning activities into our Dr. Seuss theme.
 The students had an especially good time with our special food projects.
 We spent a lot of time learning about rhyming words, which is always fun for the students once they really get the hang of it.
 Such a fun theme...and a lot of serious learning going on.

 During the last two weeks we have spent a lot of time talking about Lent and preparing for Easter.
-I feel like the students in all three of the classes have a good age-appropriate understanding of the Easter season.
-I have several beautiful religious children's books about Easter, and I have enjoyed reading them and discussing them with the kids.
+I feel like the students in all three of the classes are beginning to develop a good age-appropriate understanding of the Easter season.
+I have several beautiful religious children's books about Easter that we will be reading in the coming weeks.

 As we move into April we will be covering all the new things that our Spring season brings to us.
 We will talk about the changes in the weather and the beautiful world around us.
 The students will learn all about the life cycle of the butterfly and will learn the big word, "symmetrical".
 They will get to practice making things that have symmetry.
 We will also learn about different types of insects.
 We will discover how many legs and how many body parts an insect has and then compare and contrast that to a spider.
 They children will learn how insects can help us, and also how some can be harmful to us.

 All of the students at SPCS are participating in the Spell-A-Thon fund raiser.
 100% of the money raised goes directly back to our school and is used for updating and maintaining the technology throughout our building.
 If every single student would bring in $50.00, we would raise over $20,000!!
-Our preschool goal is $1000.00 and I am proud to say that we raised well over $2000.00 last year.
-If we reach our preschool goal, all of the classes will receive an ice cream party!
+Our preschool goal is $1000.00, if we reach our preschool goal, all of the classes will receive an ice cream party!

 It is hard for me to wrap my brain around the fact that it is already March!
 In honor of Dr. Seuss's birthday, we have been reading many of his books and our centers and learning activities are all connected to his literature.
 We will continue with our alphabet introduction and have lots of fun with rhyming words, using many of the Dr. Seuss books to do so.
 We will also talk about the signs of spring and the changes the children see outside in the world around us.
 The students will have an exciting surprise when our bear comes out of hibernation after spring break!

 We will be learning about Lent and preparing for Easter.
-We began talking about Ash Wednesday, spending more time in prayer, fasting and almsgiving.
+We will be talking about Ash Wednesday, spending more time in prayer, fasting and almsgiving.
 As part of our almsgiving and doing good deeds for others, we will be participating in the Knights of Columbus 40 Cans for 40 Days food drive.
-From now until March 29th we will be collecting non-perishable food items.
+From Ash Wednesday until Arpil 18th we will be collecting non-perishable food items.
 The class bringing in the most food items will win a Pizza Party from the Knights of Columbus.
 Cans will count as one item, jars of peanut butter will count as two.

-If you are sending a child to preschool next fall, make sure your paperwork is turned in ASAP...classes are filling up fast!
+If you are sending a child to preschool next fall, make sure your paperwork is turned in ASAP...classes are beginning to fill up.

 Each time I sit down to update my web page I am almost shocked at how quickly the previous month has passed!
 During January we studied about hibernation and migration.
 We discovered that there are many more animals besides bears that hibernate and learned about how different animals survive the cold winter months.
 You may have heard that we have a bear hibernating in our classroom that will make his appearance in the spring.
 We read and learned about all different types of penguins as well.
 I'm sure by now you have heard about the "Macaroni and Rockhopper" penguins...those names were quite entertaining to the preschoolers.